Sarah

 Both, defining new interactions and changing existing ones, is done in \SARAH with one statement.
 For each set of eigenstates, new or changed terms can be defined separately by declaring them in the model file via

-The complete object is written directly to the Lagrangian, so it must has mass dimension 4.
-First, a list of the involved fields is given.
-The second part of the definition is a numerical coefficient and the name of the coupling.
-The couplings are handled in a similar way as the couplings of the superpotential: tensor indices are added automatically and they are assumed to be complex.
-Further assumptions about the coupling can be made in \verb"parameters.m". \\ The manually defined terms will be handled like every other term of the Lagrangian, i.e. they are affected by rotations and replacements if the eigenstates are changed. \\ The two possible options are: \begin{enumerate} \item \verb"NoHC": If this is added to a term, the hermitian conjugated of this term is not added to the Lagrangian \item \verb"Overwrite": If this is added to a term, former couplings involving the same fields are overwritten.
-If not, the new terms are added to existing ones. \end{enumerate}
+\verb"Lag" is a Lagrangian which is added to the complete Lagrangian, so it must has mass dimension 4.
+A rather short notation can be used, only some points have to be considered \begin{itemize} \item Fields are separated by dots \item Weyl fermions are used \item All indices are automatically added and contracted \end{itemize} The new couplings are handled in a similar way as the couplings of the superpotential: tensor indices are added automatically and they are assumed to be complex.
+Further assumptions about the coupling can be made in \verb"parameters.m". \\ The manually defined terms will be handled like every other term of the Lagrangian, i.e. they are affected by rotations and replacements if the eigenstates are changed. \\ The two possible options are: \begin{enumerate} \item \verb"AddHC -> True/False": Defines if the hermitian conjugated of this term is not added to the Lagrangian \item \verb"Overwrite -> True/False": Defines if existing couplings involving the same fields are overwritten. \end{enumerate}